 4. OPERATING SCHEDULE - PROMOTION OF LICENSING OBJECTIVES

-Whilst the applicant has completed the operating schedule and identified the steps intended to be taken (and as appropriate to promote the licensing objectives) in support of this variation application, this has given rise to the representations made by the Licensing manager, Public Health and Police on the grounds that the applicant has failed to adequately demonstrate that the proposed measures are sufficient to negate any cumulative impact.
+The applicant has completed the operating schedule detailing the steps intended to be taken (and as appropriate to promote the licensing objectives) in support of this variation application.

 5. RELEVANT REPRESENTATIONS BY RESPONSIBLE AUTHORITIES